Ultimate Oil Bath Experience in Hokkaido! Toyotomi Onsen: Food, Day Spas & Sightseeing

 Toyotomi Town with a thriving dairy industry, with the number of dairy cows exceeding the population.
 The town's abundant nature and laid-back atmosphere are sure to provide a one-of-a-kind experience for those who want to take their time sightseeing, as well as hot spring enthusiasts who have visited various hot spring resorts.

-Here we will introduce five hot springs and gourmet spots that you can experience at Toyotomi Onsen.
+We will introduce the hot springs, gourmet food, and tourist spots that you can experience at Toyotomi Onsen.

 "Fureai Center" where you can enjoy the bounty of the northern land